karlbuscheck/merlin/README.md

 ## Problem & Context

-Performing well on YouTube often comes down to fast, high-leverage decisions: the title, the episode length, and when the video is released.
-A daily sports show makes these choices every single day, but until now, it had no consistent way to understand how different options might impact performance.

-Merlin provides a lightweight forecasting layer that lets creators test ideas *before* the episode goes live.
-By comparing alternate titles and structural choices in seconds, the team can estimate which version is most likely to drive long-term engagement and make decisions based on data — not guesswork.
+Most YouTube decisions — title, length, timing — happen before a video goes live, yet creators have no way to A/B test options in advance.
+Merlin provides a lightweight forecasting layer that predicts views and subscriber change from simple inputs, enabling quick, real-time comparisons before publishing.

 ## Technical Highlights